codeday-labs-2021/cryptonate_backend/README.md

 - DELETE user with id
 - PATCH user with id

-#### "/api/users/:id/donations"
+#### "/api/users/donations"
-- GET all donations that have been made by user with id
+- GET all donations that have been made by the logged-in user

-#### "/api/users/:id/campaigns"
+#### "/api/users/campaigns"
-- GET all campaigns that have been created by user with id
+- GET all campaigns that have been created by the logged-in user

 ### Donations collection:
 #### DONATION SCHEMA